PrintersForAnts/Salad_Fork/docs/z_motion.md

 **Steps:**

-1. Attach a motor mount to each stepper using M3x12 SHCS screws
+1. Attach a motor mount to each stepper using M3x12 SHCS screws.
+Leave one of them only lightly secured for now.
 2. Attach motors to frame using M3x10 BHCS screws.
 For the rear stepper, use the right 2 preloaded nuts.
 There should be 2 nuts remaining to the left of the motor mount, we will attach the cable chain anchor here later.

 ![](images/z_steppers_added.png)